top of page

 A New Beginning

-Meet Emily and Josh Anderson, the newest owners, operators, and occupants of the Historic Hutch House (and no relation to Olena and Dana Anderson).
+The Andersons are the 9th owners of the Historic Hutch House.
 And by owners, we really mean stewards.
-That's because this beautiful home, which has stood tall for the better part of 130 years, is not merely personal property.
-It is a treasure that is built to be shared with anyone who is looking to experience living history blended with contemporary design and comfort.
+That's because this beautiful home, which has stood tall since 1892, is not merely personal property.
+It's a historical treasure that is built to be shared with family, friends, and guests who are looking to experience old-world charm with modern-day comfort.
 A legacy of hospitality and generosity started generations before us and it's a tradition we plan to continue for years to come.

 bottom of page